 I found this somewhat baffling.
 Surely we can just simulate competition at the software level.
 Genetic algorithms have been doing this very thing for decades!
 Artificial neural networks are also, perhaps, close enough.

 However, people in my social network echoed Dennett's fascination with Deacon, so I have attempted to continue engaging with these ideas.
+I now think I see some of what Dennett was getting at, although my own views are still quite unsettled.

-What Dennett called "Enlightenment" vs "Romanticism" I have more commonly encountered as "course-grained functionalism" vs "fine-grained functionalism".
-I'm very far from being in a position to say, but from my limited perspective, it seems like there is a growing movement in philosophy to back down from some of the previous claims of hard-core computationalist theories of mind (now branded course-grained functionalism), perhaps in part as a reaction to seeing LLMs and trying to articulate what feels missing.
+What Dennett called "Enlightenment" vs "Romanticism" I have more commonly encountered as "coarse-grained functionalism" vs "fine-grained functionalism".
+I'm very far from being in a position to say,[3] but from my limited perspective, it seems like there is a growing movement in philosophy to back down from some of the previous claims of hard-core computationalist theories of mind (now branded coarse-grained functionalism), perhaps in part as a reaction to seeing LLMs and trying to articulate what feels missing.
 The newly emerging view often goes by the name "fine-grained functionalism", an indication that the basic functionalist world-view hasn't changed, but low-level biology is more relevant than previously thought.

 This essay isn't attempting to provide a thorough overview of fine-grained functionalism, however; I'm going to focus on a particular argument (due to Sahil).